PreCyseGroup/Data-Driven-ST-MPC/README.md

 - "commandcalculation.m": computes the model-based ST-MPC control commands
 - "compute_intersec.m": computes the intersection of polyhedrons
 - "compute_presets_approx.m": computes the data-driven ROSC sets in the extended space of $(x,u)$.
+- "indx_finder.m": computes the set memebership index of an state for the model-based ROSC sets.
+- "one_step_ctrl.m" computes the data-driven ST-MPC control commands.
+- "poly_approx.m": computes a zonotopic inner approximation of a polyhedron
+- "set_index.m": computes the set memebership index of an state for the data-driven ROSC sets.

 Results are availble under the images and videos folders.